Daniel-Mietchen/ideas/README.md

 # Quotes about ideas

 I find it inspiring to browse through collections of quotes around ideas and related concepts.
-A good starting point here is [Wikiquote](https://en.wikiquote.org/wiki/Ideas).
+A good starting point here is [Wikiquote](https://en.wikiquote.org/wiki/Ideas), which gives us, for instance, this one from [Mary Quant](https://en.wikipedia.org/wiki/Mary_Quant):
+> "One thing I learnt was never to hoard ideas because either they are not so relevant or they've gone stale.
+Whatever it is, pour them out."

 # Files in this repo